gr0uch/simulacra/README.md

 There are some special cases for the mutator function:

 - If the bound node is the same as its parent, its value will not be iterated over if it is an array.
-- If the mutator function returns a non-undefined value for a remove operation, then `Node.removeChild` will not be called.
+- If the mutator function returns `false` for a remove operation, then `Node.removeChild` will not be called.
 This is useful for implementing animations when removing a Node from the DOM.

 ## Advanced Usage